yamafaktory/babel-react-rollup-starter/README.md

 ReactDOM.render(<DummyComponent />, root)
 ```

-Rollup will magically includes only what you need in your bundle depending on the imports!
+Rollup will magically include only what you need in your bundle depending on the imports!

 ## Prerequisite